kinnay/NintendoClients/README.md

 Useful information:
 * https://github.com/Kinnay/NintendoClients/wiki

-The PRUDP connection is hopefully more reliable now.
+The PRUDP connection is more reliable now.

 ---